 Let me ask you about this.

-So they're hanging all their hats on the idea.
+So, they're hanging all their hats on the idea.

-And there's not going to be anything about obstruction.
+Well, maybe there's something about obstruction, and there's not going to be anything about obstruction.

 We just had David Schoen and Greg Jarrett analyze.

-Okay, he said at one different points.
+Okay, he said different points.

 I want to fire Mueller.

-I want to fire Rosensey.
+I want to fire Rosenstein.

-I uh I hope General Flynn doesn't get in trouble.
+I hope General Flynn doesn't get in trouble.

-So what did he obstruct?
+So, what did he obstruct?

 There's no underlying crime whatsoever.

-And then the same media that they have ignored the abuse of power.
+And then, the same media that they have ignored the abuse of power.

-So now what happens when we get more of the closed door testimony?
+So, now what happens when we get more of the closed-door testimony?

-Now a full investigation by the Attorney General Barr himself into spying into the Trump campaign and the investigation.
+We get the newness criminal referrals, now a full investigation by the Attorney General Barr himself into spying into the Trump campaign and the investigation.

-Well, and I look at the numbers, Sean, as far as I I haven't seen CNN recover yet from the two years of that narrative that you just spoke about as far as collusion is concerned.
+Well, I look at the numbers, Sean, as far as I haven't seen CNN recover yet from the two years of that narrative that you just spoke about as far as collusion is concerned.

-Obstruction of justice is a subjective opinionated thing at best.
+Obstruction of justice is a subjective, opinionated thing at best.

 So here's the thing.

-I mean, I look at just Friday's numbers, those are the latest numbers I have.
+I mean, I look at just Friday's numbers.

-Not one show on CNN could break eight hundred and thirty-eight thousand viewers.
+Not one show on CNN could break 838,000 viewers.

-That's incredible when you consider that that night uh you had three times that, more than three times that.
+That's incredible when you consider that that night you had three times that, more than three times that.

-So I by the way, I had more than three times that, and I wasn't even in.
+By the way, I had more than three times that, and I wasn't even in.

-Uh that's with your backup, right?
+That's with your backup, right?

 So usually it's four times that.

-But the point is that usually sometimes when when we see music, I'm looking at the ratings from last night.
+Well, I'm looking at the ratings from last night.

 They were over a million in prime time.